R.A.W. Home

 new khaw bio pic

-The principal investigator of the R.A.W. is Karin Bolender (K-Haw Hart), an artist-researcher who seeks “untold” stories within muddy meshes of mammals, plants, microbes, and many others.
+The principal investigator of the R.A.W. is Karin Bolender (aka K-Haw Hart), an artist-researcher who seeks “untold” stories within muddy meshes of mammals, plants, microbes, and many others.
 For more than two decades, her transdisciplinary art-research practice has investigated the frayed edges of languages and submerged wisdoms of earthly bodies, through durational performance, material-poetics, video/sound installation, and experimental book arts.
 R.A.W. cultivates time-based, multimedia forays like R.A.W.
 Assmilk Soap, She-Haw Transhumance, m<other tongues, Welcome to the Secretome, and The Unnaming of Aliass.
 Early journeys through the rural US South with Aliass, Passenger, and many others began in 2002 with the Little Pilgrim of Carcassonne, followed by Dead-Car Crossing, and the “Can We Sleep in your Barn Tonight?”
 MYSTERY TOUR.
 K-Haw has an MFA in Interdisciplinary Arts from Goddard College and a PhD in Environmental Humanities from the University of New South Wales in Sydney, Australia.

 A Little R.A.W.
 History